heart failure agents

 - PO Administer twice daily with meals.

 - Instruct patient to take ivabradine as directed.
+If dose is missed or patient spits out drug omit dose; do not double doses.

 - Advise patient to avoid taking grapefruit juice during therapy; may increase risk of side effects.